alfwatt/KitBridge/README.md

 <img src="./kit-bridge-stack.png" alt="Stack Diagram Showing CardView and SparkKit on the top layer">

-Overall the goal of KitBridge is to provide *just enough* support to make writing apps which target multiple platforms and UI modes easy.
+Overall the goal of KitBridge is to provide *just enough* support to make writing apps which target multiple platforms and UI modes easier, but withouth trying to emulate the iOS/tvOS app runtime on macOS or vice versa.

+Apps will have a single set of source files and one plist for each platform they want to target, along with storboards, xibs, xcassets and other platform specific resources.

 ## Bridged Classes